alboteanud/Bavaria-Covid-status/README.md

 The change in the device preferred language is reflected in the user interface.
 Instruction messages for Covid protection are shown in german, english and romanian.
 All color code are shown - choose fake location and update

-Inserting fake location is yet to be debugged
+Inserting fake locations is yet to be debugged.

 Requirements for this app